Sphagnum: Europe

 Europe has a long history of the exploitation of peatlands.
 The Netherlands, for example, once had large areas of peatland, both fen and bog.
 Between 100 AD and the present, they were drained and converted to agricultural land.
 The English broadlands have small lakes that originated as peat mines.

 More than 90% of the bogs in England have been damaged or destroyed.
 A handful of bogs has been preserved through government buyouts of peat-mining interests.
 Over longer time scales, however, some parts of England, Ireland, Scotland, and Wales have seen expansion of bogs, particularly blanket bogs, in response to deforestation and abandonment of agricultural land.

 New Zealand

 New Zealand has, like other parts of the world, lost large areas of peatland.
 The latest estimates for wetland loss in New Zealand are 90% over 150 years.
 In some cases, better care is taken during the harvesting of Sphagnum to ensure enough moss is remaining to allow regrowth.
 An 8-year cycle is suggested, but some sites require a longer cycle of 11 to 32 years for full recovery of biomass, depending on factors including whether reseeding is done, the light intensity, and the water table.
-This "farming" is based on a sustainable management program approved by New Zealand's Department of Conservation; it ensures the regeneration of the moss, while protecting the wildlife and the environment.
-Most harvesting in New Zealand swamps is done only using pitchforks without the use of heavy machinery.
-During transportation, helicopters are commonly employed to transfer the newly harvested moss from the swamp to the nearest road.